 Note that other issues, such as problematic gambling or shopping, may also be a cause of distraction, inattention, or making inappropriate decisions while at work.
 As such, they may also be considered a form of impairment.

 In general, employers should consider if there is a risk to the individual's safety or the safety of others.
-For example:
+For example, while impaired:

-Each individual should be assessed on a case-by-case basis.
+Each situation should be assessed on a case-by-case basis.

 Supervisors should be educated and trained regarding how to recognize impairment.
 In most cases, when assessing an individual for impairment, it is suggested that a second trained person be present to help make sure that there is an unbiased assessment.